j50n/deno-proc/site/src/core/input.md

 // HELLO
 ```

-## From Enumerable
+## Working with In-Memory Data

-Pipe any enumerable to a process:
+When you have data in memory that you want to send to a process, `enumerate()` makes any iterable pipeable to processes:

 <!-- TESTED: tests/mdbook_examples.test.ts - "input: pipe from enumerable" -->
 ```typescript